 Three years later, Sister Catherine volunteered for the missions in Canada, despite her family’s protests.
 She made her final vows as a nun in May, at age sixteen, and sailed for New France just a few weeks later.
 There, she worked at learning the languages of the First Nations and taking care of the sick.
 The next spring, Father Jean de Brebeuf was martyred by the Iroquois.
 His example inspired Catherine, and she adopted him as her model.

 Sister Catherine lived in Canada for twenty years, from 1648 until her death in 1668.
 During that time, she served as treasurer, hospital director, and novice director in her community.
 She continued to experience deep prayer but also inner temptations and health problems.
-The CCCB notes that “in 1658, she offered herself in a spirit of reparation for the salvation of New France.
-Therefore, she is considered a co-founder of the Church in Canada.”
+In 1658, she offered herself in a spirit of reparation for the salvation of New France.
+Therefore, she is considered a co-founder of the Church in Canada.

 She died in 1668 and was immediately recognized as a holy woman.
 St. Francois de Laval, Quebec’s first bishop, said, “I don’t need to see any extraordinary signs from her to be convinced of her holiness, because her virtues made me perfectly aware of it.”
 Just three years after her death, Father Paul Rageneau (Jesuit superior of the Huron missions) wrote her biography.
 She was beatified in 1989.
 Her feast is celebrated on May 8.